rochelleli/w251-hw3/README.md

 1. Brokers
 > a.
 Broker on the Jetson
+>
 > b.
 Broker in the cloud
 2. Listeners
 > a. listener on Jetson (forwarder)
+>
 > b. listener in the cloud (image processor)
 3. Publisher: face detector

 ## MQTT topics and QoS

 ### MQTT
-MQTT is a messaging protocol for Internet of Things (IoT) that is designed as an extremely lightweight publish/subscribe messaging transport [link: https://mqtt.org/].
+MQTT is a messaging protocol for Internet of Things (IoT) that is designed as an extremely lightweight publish/subscribe messaging transport [reference: https://mqtt.org/].
 Publishers publish with a topic to the broker and the broker sends the message to subscribers that are subscribed to that topic.
 The topic name I chose was "faces" because we are sending face data.

 ### QoS [reference: https://assetwolf.com/learn/mqtt-qos-understanding-quality-of-service]
 Quality of Service (QoS) in MQTT messaging is an agreement between sender and receiver on the guarantee of delivering a message.